-(a) the threshold is met for a higher-level concern/allegation

-(b) there is a pattern of low-level concerns which collectively amount to a higher-level concern/allegation or

-(c) there is other information which when taken into account leads to a higher-level concern/allegation.
+- (a) the threshold is met for a higher-level concern/allegation; - (b) there is a pattern of low-level concerns which collectively amount to a higher-level concern/allegation or; - (c) there is other information which, when taken into account, leads to a higher-level concern/allegation.

-Where the Head of Centre is in any doubt whatsoever, advice will be sought from the LADO, if necessary, on a 'no-names' basis.
+Where the Headteacher is in any doubt whatsoever, advice will be sought from the LADO, if necessary, on a 'no-names' basis.

-Having established that the concern is low-level, the Head of Centre will discuss it with the individual who has raised it and will take any other steps to investigate it as necessary.
-If the concern has been raised via a third party, the Head of Centre should collect as much evidence as possible by speaking:
+Having established that the concern is low-level, the Headteacher will discuss it with the individual who has raised it and will take any other steps to investigate it as necessary.
+If the concern has been raised via a third party, the Headteacher should collect as much evidence as possible by speaking:

-• directly to the person who raised the concern, unless it has been raised anonymously;

-• to the individual involved and any witnesses.
+- directly to the person who raised the concern, unless it has been raised anonymously; - to the individual involved and any witnesses.

 The information collected will help them to categorise the type of behaviour and determine what further action may need to be taken.
 All of this needs to be recorded along with the rationale for their decisions and action taken.
 Reports about supply staff and contractors will be notified to their employers, so any potential patterns of inappropriate behaviour can be identified.

-Most low-level concerns by their very nature are likely to be minor and will be dealt with by means of management guidance, training etc. In dealing with a low-level concern with a member of staff, this will be approached in a sensitive and proportionate way.
-In many cases, a low-level concern will simply require a conversation with the individual about whom the concern has been raised.
+Monitoring low-level concerns